 Saskatchewan has a provincial car insurance program known as Saskatchewan Auto Fund which is compulsory.
 You may get a temporary permit to drive a car that has not been registered yet for a short period.
 You may obtain a temporary permit with a validity ranging from 24 hours to 8 days.
 These permits also provide car insurance when you drive the vehicle in Saskatchewan.

-This temporary insurance and permit are also valid when you drive up to 17 km beyond the Alberta border.
+This temporary insurance and permits are also valid when you drive up to 17 km beyond the Alberta border.
 You may also use this permit to drive up to 16 km beyond the Manitoba border.
 The cost of the 24-hour permit is $20 and the 8 days permit costs $48.
 If you are bringing a vehicle from another province then you have to obtain a permit from that jurisdiction.

 Temporary Car Insurance in Manitoba